n1cky8/noterm-pub/README.md

 ### Introduction to Noterm

-Noterm is a unique text editor that integrates note-taking with an embedded terminal, enabling seamless execution of OS commands and SQL queries directly within the editor interface.
-Embrace the efficiency of treating notes as executable code with Noterm's powerful features.

-Key aspects of Noterm include:

-- **Text Editing**: Enjoy a familiar and intuitive text editor interface for creating and modifying notes.
-- **Integrated Terminal**: Execute operating system commands and SQL queries without leaving the editor.
-- **Efficient Workflow**: Combine note-taking and command execution within the same environment.

-With Noterm, users can transition seamlessly between writing notes and executing commands, enhancing productivity and workflow integration.
-Explore the capabilities of "notes as code" with this versatile text editor!
+Noterm (short for "notes + terminal") is a notes-as-code tool that allows you to manage notes and execute OS and SQL commands from a single point, directly within a text file without the need for manual copying and pasting.

 ### Installation

-To install and run Noterm on your system, follow these steps:

-1. **Download Noterm**:
-   - download the latest release.

-2. **Extract the ZIP File**:
-   - Once downloaded, extract the contents of the ZIP file to a directory on your system.
+To install and run Noterm on your system download the latest release, extract the contents of the ZIP file to a directory on your system and run the executable :

-3. **Launch Noterm**:
-   - Run the executable:
   - On Windows: `noterm.exe`
   - On MacOS: `Noterm.app`

 ### Terminology and syntax